ksaj/pi-sam/README.md

 # Software Automatic Mouth

-Compiled for Raspberry Pi, ~~plus sing script edited for Unix commandline use.
+Compiled for Raspberry Pi 3B and 3B+, ~~plus sing script edited for Unix commandline use.
 The original one had DOS carriage returns which made it crash before the song starts.~~ (deleted after uploading the refactored bash demo scripts)

+If you would like a version compiled for the Zero or Raspberry Pi 2B, let me know and I'll do it.
+I don't have a first-gen Raspberry Pi, so I won't be able to help you there...

 The manual is from Archive.org.